Selling a Tesla

 - We recommend mentioning tyre tread depth, any servicing, and how many previous owners.
 In some countries you are required to include the VIN in the advert and this will help some owners.

 - Take good pictures of the car including the front, rear, sides, wheels, and interior especially the drivers seat.
 While trying to hide wear seems like a good idea, it is likely to just result in a negotiation point later on.
-It is far better to be upfront on these things from the star.
+It is far better to be up front on these things from the star.

 When sold